- Profiles of eviction interventions

 Case Worker to support tenant and family for post-eviction year, to ensure stable housing, financial coaching, and physical/mental health counseling

-School Transition to keep kids in same school or one with least disruption, and with counseling support
+School Transition to keep kids in the same school or one with least disruption, and with counseling support

 Address Change/Stable Address service